What's Out There Weekend Indianapolis Draws Crowds

 That afternoon, the sun shone brightly as Jonathan Wright, Chad Franer, and Chandler Bryant led tours of the various cultural landscapes of the Indianapolis Museum of Art: the Oldfields and Westerley estates and Virginia B. Fairbanks Art and Nature Park: 100 Acres at Newfields.
 The gardens were in a transitional state (with the summer season coming to a close, and preparations for the holiday season well under way), an excellent opportunity to learn about the thousands of bulbs to be planted for spring by myriad volunteers in the coming weeks.

 Meanwhile, other attendees gained exclusive access to the private Leppard Estate, with insight from Barth Hendrickson, one of its landscape architects.
-The George Kessler-designed Riverside Park and the neighboring Riverside Drive Historic District, whose advocates recently put forth a bid for a National Register Nomination, was the subject of an extremely insightful walking tour by Phyllis Hackett and Mark Dollase.
+The George Kessler-designed Riverside Park and the neighboring Riverside Drive Historic District, whose advocates recently put forth a bid for a National Register Nomination, were the subjects of an extremely insightful walking tour by Phyllis Hackett and Mark Dollase.
 Tours of Tarkington Park, by Jenny Burroughs of the Parks Department, and Woodruff Place Historic District, by neighborhood leaders Will Pritchard and Tom Abeel, rounded out the afternoon.

 Sunday’s tours continued to illuminate the varied cultural landscapes of the city, and day two did not disappoint.
 In the morning, the Massachusetts Avenue Commercial District tour, led by Meg Storrow, was a riveting encounter of an area undergoing tremendous growth as a cultural destination.
 Kevin Osburn led a bicycle tour – always a What’s Out There Weekend favorite – of the Indianapolis Cultural Trail, a recent addition to the city that weaves many of its urban landscapes together through an eight-mile network.